Climate Change and Sustainable Business Futures (11318.2)

 McKinsey Global Institute (2020) Reduced dividends on natural capital?
 McKinsey Global Institute: NY, USA.

 McKinsey & Company (2020) The Next Normal: Doubling Down on Sustainability.
-McKinsey: NY, USA.
+McKinsey: New York, USA.

 Measham, T. & Lockie, S. (Eds.)
 (2012) Risk and Social Theory in Environmental Management.
 CSIRO Publishing: Collingwood, Vic

 Mills, N. (2020) Colac's renewable organics network is turning food waste into biogas, hot water and power.
 ABC News 13 Dec 2020.
 Accessed at https://www.abc.au/news/2020-12-13/colac-renewable-organics-network-solution-to-war-on-waste/12736182.

 Mustonen T, Harper S, Pecl G, Broto VC, Lansbury N, Okem A, Ayanlade A, Dawson J, Harris P, Feodoroff P, McGregor D (2022) Cross-chapter box INDIG: the role of indigenous knowledge and local knowledge in understanding and adapting to climate change.
 In: IPCC, 2022: Climate Change 2022: Impacts, adaptation, and vulnerability.
 Contribution of Working Group II to the sixth assessment report of the intergovernmental panel on climate change.
 Cambridge University Press, Cambridge

 Oreskes, N. & Conway, E.M.
 (2010) Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming.
 Bloomsbury Press: NY